Service Definitions

 setup: ...

-The create key has an alias factory, both versions are common in practice.
+The create key has an alias factory; both variants are commonly used.
 However, we recommend using create.

-Constructor arguments or the creation method can alternatively be written in the arguments key:
+Arguments for the constructor or the factory method can alternatively be specified using the arguments key:

 services: